sprucelabsai/developer.spruce.ai/calendar/index.md

 This is one of the shortest, yet most critical pieces of this exercise.
 One assertion and you'll be walked through the rest.
 Note, a `CalendarEventViewController` will need to provide a `ToolBeltState` that conforms to the `CalendarTool` interface.

-It will help to be familar with the [Tool Belt](/toolBelt/index.md) before continuing!
+It will help to be familiar with the [Tool Belt](/toolBelt/index.md) before continuing!

 First, create your view and select the `CalendarEvent` view model.